-- 1.2.1 All piping must be sized to provide proper appliance utilization pressure at the appliance's rated consumption (IFGC (most current edition) for Pipe Size Calculation Procedures). - 1.2.2 Low-pressure piping up to 14" W.C. (.5 psig) shall be sized to allow for a total piping system pressure drop of 0.3 inch W.C. pressure. - 1.2.3 Piping utilizing pressures above 14" W.C. should be sized for a 10% pressure drop.
-Piping carrying gas at any pressure above 14" W.C. must be clearly marked at intervals of 10 feet to indicate "High Pressure Natural Gas". - 1.2.4 Diversity factor for multiple dwelling units the common gas supply line to multiple family units may be sized for a percentage of the total gas demand.
-The total gas demand for each common section of pipe shall be sized in accordance with the multiplier found in "Exhibit G Diversity Factors".
-(Add page no.)
+- 1.3.1 All piping must be sized to provide proper appliance utilization pressure at the appliance's rated consumption (IFGC 2015 Appendix A shows different methods for pipe sizing). - 1.3.2 Low-pressure piping up to 14" W.C. (.5 psig) shall be sized to allow for a total piping system pressure drop of 0.3 inch W.C. pressure. - 1.3.3 Piping utilizing pressures above 14" W.C. should be sized for a 10% pressure drop.
+Piping carrying gas at any pressure above 14" W.C. must be clearly marked at intervals of 10 feet to indicate "High Pressure Natural Gas". - 1.3.4 Diversity factor for multiple dwelling units the common gas supply line to multiple family units may be sized for a percentage of the total gas demand.
+The total gas demand for each common section of pipe shall be sized in accordance with the multiplier found in "Exhibit G Diversity Factors". (page 55.)

-1.3 Pressure Limitations and Welded Pipe
+1.4 Pressure Limitations and Welded Pipe

-- 1.3.1 Systems utilizing screw pipe must meet both conditions below: - a) Low pressure gas being delivered at 14"W.C. or below - b) Pipe size 4" and below - 1.3.2 Welded fuel line is required if any one of the following is present: - a) pressure above 14" W.C. - b) fuel line larger than 4" - 1.3.3 The maximum operating pressure allowed inside a building shall not exceed 5 psig.
-Any exceptions will need a PGW Field Operations Director or higher to review and provide written approval for inside pipe systems requiring pressures above 5 psig. - 1.3.4 Delivery pressure above 2 lbs in customer fuel lines will need an over protection device on all low pressure equipment (ANSI Z21.80)
+- 1.4.1 Systems utilizing screw pipe must meet both conditions below: - a) Low pressure gas being delivered at 14"W.C. or below - b) Pipe size 4" and below - 1.4.2 Welded fuel line is required if anv one of the following is present: - a) Pressure above 14" W.C. - b) Fuel line larger than 4" - 1.4.3 The maximum operating pressure allowed inside a building shall not exceed 5 psig.
+Any exceptions will need a PGW Field Operations Director or higher to review and provide written approval for inside pipe systems requiring pressures above 5 psig. - 1.4.4 Delivery pressure above 2 lbs in customer fuel lines will need an over protection device on all low pressure equipment (ANSI Z21.80)

-1.4 Exposed Piping
+1.5 Exposed Piping

-1.4.1 All piping is to be installed in an exposed area whenever possible.
+1.5.1 All piping is to be installed in an exposed area whenever possible.
 In cases where the fuel line will extend through an outside or foundation wall, permanent concrete ceiling, and/or cinder block floor or roof, the piping shall be protected against damage and corrosion by encasing the pipe in a protective pipe sleeve.
 The annular space between the gas piping and the sleeve must be sealed.
 This prevents the entry of water, insects, or rodents and serves as a fire stop.
 P.V.C. is the preferred material for pipe sleeves.
 Flue pipe is acceptable, as long as it is installed with an air space around the entire circumference of the carrier pipe and all seams are sealed.
 The annular space between the gas piping and sleeve must also be sealed.

-- 1.4.2 Pipe exposed to the weather must be properly sized.
-Galvanized pipe or protectively coated wrought iron or painted steel pipe shall be used. - 1.4.3 A gas shut-off valve and union must be installed within six (6) feet of the appliance casing but not within the casing unless packaged with the unit.
+- 1.5.2 Pipe exposed to the weather must be properly protected from the elements.
+Galvanized pipe or protectively coated wrought iron or painted steel pipe shall be used. - 1.5.3 A sediment trap, gas shut-off valve and union must be installed within six (6) feet of the appliance casing but not within the casing unless packaged with the unit.
 In this case, we will require a shut-off valve be installed outside the casing.
 The tubing for pilot(s) must be within the unit casing to prevent freezing.

-1.5 Drips
+1.6 Drins

 A drip shall be provided at any point in the line of pipe where condensation may collect, and for winter use, weatherproofed to prevent freezing, (See Table 1 for minimum sizes.)
 The drip must be accessible.
-(See Exhibit E, Page 51.)
+(See Exhibit E, Page 53 for drawing of typical drip.)